Unwell Serena retires from doubles match

 LONDON Serena Williams was forced to pull out of her doubles match with sister Venus at Wimbledon on Tuesday after feeling unwell.

-Up against German/Swiss duo Kristina Barrois and Stefanie Voegele, the 32-year-old American looked in distress when she served a game of double faults to trail 0-3.
+Up against German-Swiss duo Kristina Barrois and Stefanie Voegele, the 32-year-old American looked in distress when she incredibly served a whole game of double faults to trail 0-3.

-After it became clear that a tearful Serena could not carry on, the five-times Wimbledon doubles champions conceded.
+The 17-times singles grand slam champion was treated by a tournament doctor as she sat on her chair and had her blood pressure checked while being consoled by her older sibling.

+Unaware of the what the problem was some of the crowd began a slow-hand clap before a tearful Serena conceded the match.

 The withdrawal completed a disappointing Wimbledon for the world No.1 after she was beaten in the singles by Alize Cornet on Saturday in the third round - her earliest exit since 2005.